Greginkansas/-openhab-openhab1wiki/Wemo-Binding.md

 	currentPower	Current power usage in Watts.
 0 if switched off energyToday		Energy in Wh used today
-	energyTotal		Energy in Wh used in total
+	energyTotal		Energy in Wh used in total standbyLimit		Minimum energy draw in W to register device as switched on (default 8W, configurable via wemo app)

 Examples, how to configure your items in your items file: